intel/nauta/docs/user-guide/actions/experiment.md

 ### Returns

-List of experiments matching criteria given in command's options.
+Displays the list of experiments matching a criteria given in the command's options.
 Each row contains the experiment name and additional data of each experiment, such parameters used for this certain training, time and date when it was submitted, name of a user which submitted this training and current status of an experiment.
-The example table below shows the results returned by this command (brief option is shown).
+The example table below shows the results returned by this command (the brief option is shown).

 ```